Infant/Toddler Early Intervention Services for Children Birth to 3 years

 How long does early intervention last?

 A new IFSP plan is written every year.
 There may be new goals, or your child may graduate from the services.
-When your child turns 2 ½ years old, EI will help you transition to Preschool EI.
+When your child turns 2 ½ years old, EI will help you transition to preschool services if needed.
 Your county or school district will provide these services.

 What if I disagree with the services that are offered?

-Reviewed November 2023, by Marsha Gerdes, PhD; Sherita Williams MS, PHMA
+Reviewed August 2024 by Marsha Gerdes, PhD; Sherita Williams MS, PHMA, Casey Hoffman, PhD